 Equipment

 Tent: Hilleberg Nallo 2 GT (plus footprint.)
 We’ve had this for many years, and it’s done a previous long tour with us.
 We chose this one because of the very low weight and pack size plus large storage space.
 We’re both tall, so the downside is that we can’t really sit up properly in it.
-That’s only a problem in extended periods of rain when we’re forced to stay in it for a long time.
+We were also naive when we bought it.
+I know now that conventional wisdom if you are going to spend an extended amount of time camping is to get a 3 person tent for 2 people, because it’s tight otherwise.

 Stove: MSR Dragonfly.
-Another old piece of kit.
 It’s really light and compact, but also very sturdy, and it’s multi fuel.
+It sounds like a jet engine though.

 Sleeping mats: We started with pair of old Thermarest pro lite 3 (self inflating.)
 Mine developed a slow puncture at some point in Belgium, so it was replaced with a Sea to Summit UltraLight (self inflating.)
 Note that self inflating pads don’t inflate entirely on their own, they need topping up.
 The Sea to Summit is a bit more comfortable than the Thermarest, but the valve to blow into to top up with air is far worse to use.